 - Heat Resistant: The thermal stability of tempered glass is twice what regular glass is.
 This means it can withstand high temperatures without cracking and make your room more energy efficient.

 - Design Versatility: Because of its strength, tempered glass can be used in unique design applications including frameless structures.

-- Pattern Options: You can achieve the same patterned, frosted, or decorative look using tempered glass.
+- Pattern Options: You can achieve the same patterned, frosted, or decorative look using tempered window glass replacement.

 - Clarity and Quality: Enjoy crystal clear clarity and outstanding results for doors, windows, cabinets, or display cases.